Alright. I need to get something off my chest.

-OK, PSAs are not “just adhesive.”
-They’re vital to a product’s short- and long-term success.
-It’s usually relatively easy to tell when a PSA fails; the adhesive no longer bonds to the surface(s).
-However, it’s not always clear exactly why the failure happened.
+Pressure-sensitive adhesives (PSAs) are not “just adhesive,” they’re vital to a product’s short- and long-term success.
+It’s relatively easy to tell when a PSA fails; the adhesive no longer bonds to the surface(s).
+However, it’s not always clear why the failure happened.

 Adhesion: the strength of the adhesive to the surface to which it sticks (the substrate).
 This is object-to-object interaction.

 Cohesion: the strength of the adhesive itself or the strength of its own stickiness (not how well it sticks to a substrate).

 Either adhesion or cohesion failure can be caused by: